Central school system holds community meeting following release of tentative reopening plans

 Phase Two

--Students in grades 7-12 will follow a hybrid schedule consisting of both on-campus learning and Distance Learning.
+-Students in grades seven through twelve will follow a hybrid schedule consisting of both on-campus learning and Distance Learning.

 -Students will be split into two groups and physically attend school two days per week.